ruarcs/git-topicflow/README.md

   features.

-`git hf topic cancel [<topic name>]`
+`git hf topic cancel <topic name>`

-* Abandon the topic branch, deleting it locally and on Github if it has been published.
+* Abandon the topic branch, deleting it locally AND on Github if it has been published.
+The name <i>must</i> be explicitly supplied.

-`git hf topic finish [-k(eep)] <topic name>`
+`git hf topic finish [-{k(eep)
+                       i(nteractive rebase)}] [<topic name>]`

+*  This command will:
+   1. <i>rebase </i> against the feature branch, interactively if this flag is specified.
-*  This command will <i>merge --ff-only</i> the topic branch into the feature, closing the topic locally AND on the remote.
-Finally it will push the updated feature branch to the server.
+   2. <i>merge --ff-only</i> the topic branch into the feature
+   3. close the topic locally AND remotely, <i>unless</i> the keep flag is specified.

-* <i>The reason that we do a merge --ff-only is that we always want the history in the feature to remain linear.
+<i>The reason that we do a merge --ff-only is that we always want the history in the feature to remain linear.
 This significantly reduces the level of complexity in the network graph later on when we merge back to develop.</i>

 HubFlow
 =======